Kakuho/MayuBot/README.md

 - Code / Systems
   - Implement a custom timestamping system to solve problems when two users submit a message at the same time
-  - Saves the current count on stopping, and remembers during starting up again
-  - Feature where the bot randomly chooses a number between 1 and the latest saved count
   - Challenge Mode: the bot randomly chooses not to display a success or an error message

 - Parsing